 When we are born, we are all “I” and act without concern about how others view us.
 But the socialized self begins when we are able to consider how one important person views us.
 This initial stage is called “taking the role of the significant other”.
-For example, a child may pull a cat’s tail and be told by his mother, “No!
+For example, a child may pull a cat’s tail and be told by their mother, “No!
 Don’t do that, that’s bad” while receiving a slight slap on the hand.
 Later, the child may mimic the same behavior toward the self and say aloud, “No, that’s bad” while patting his own hand.
 What has happened?
-The child is able to see himself through the eyes of the mother.
+The child is able to see themself through the eyes of the mother.
 As the child grows and is exposed to many situations and rules of culture, he begins to view the self in the eyes of many others through these cultural norms or rules.
 This is referred to as “taking the role of the generalized other” and results in a sense of self with many dimensions.
-The child comes to have a sense of self as student, as friend, as son, and so on.
+The child comes to have a sense of self as a student, as a friend, as a child, and so on.

 Exaggerated Sense of Self

 One of the ways to gain a clearer sense of self is to exaggerate those qualities that are to be incorporated into the self.
 Preschoolers often like to exaggerate their own qualities or to seek validation as the biggest, smartest, or child who can jump the highest.
 This exaggeration tends to be replaced by a more realistic sense of self in middle childhood.